 Yes.
 It is a requirement for non-EEA students who intend staying in Ireland for more than 90 days to register their immigration permission. (documents required)

-Students who live in Dublin, Kildare, Meath or Wicklow must make a registration appointment in advance to attend the public Registration Office in Burgh Quay, Dublin.
+You must make a registration appointment in advance to attend the public Registration Office in Burgh Quay, Dublin.